prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TargetLimit defines a limit on the number of scraped targets that will be accepted.</p>
+<p>targetLimit defines a limit on the number of scraped targets that will
+be accepted.</p>
 </td>
 </tr>
 <tr>